Dang-Dinh-NGUYEN/fr-graph-based_biaffine_semantic_parser/README.md

 ````

 ## Releases
 - version 1.0.0 : Graph-based semantic parser using simple GRU and dynamic words dropout with similar configurations to which proposed by [^biaffine].
-The model predicts head-governor dependencies only
+The model predicts head-governor dependencies only.
 - version 1.1.0 : This graph-based semantic parser utilizes bidirectional LSTM/GRU layers with a word dropout rate of 0.33, maintaining configurations similar to the previous version.
 It has been extended to predict labeled dependencies for well-formed trees.
+- version 1.2.0 : Pre-trained transformer is incorporate into our parser for prediction of dependency structures of well-formed trees.

 ## Results
-- version 1.0.0 achieved around 85% for UAS accuracy on test corpus
+- version 1.0.0 achieved around 85% for UAS accuracy on the test corpus.
-- version 1.1.0 achieved 86.96% for UAS and 84.98 for LAS on all head
+- version 1.1.0 achieved 86.96% for UAS and 84.98% for LAS on all head.
+- version 1.2.0 with pre-trained camembert transformer achieved 81.56% for UAS and 75.85% for LAS on the test corpus.

 ## TO DO

 ---
-- [ ] Understanding the deep syntax structure of the Sequoia corpus, making it UD-compatible
+- [X] Understanding the deep syntax structure of the Sequoia corpus, making it UD-compatible
 - [X] Developing a biaffine classifier able to predict labeled syntactic trees
-  - [ ] Use a pre-trained transformer encoder instead of an RNN
+  - [X] Use a pre-trained transformer encoder instead of an RNN
 - [ ] Adapting the classifier to predict generic graphs instead of well-formed trees
 - [ ] Hyper-parameter optimisation of the system on the development corpus
 - [ ] Evaluation on the test portion of the deep syntax annotation of the Sequoia corpus
   - [ ] In particular, implementing a script to evaluate the predictions

 ## References
-[^biaffine] : Dozat et al. Stanford’s Graph-based Neural Dependency Parser at the CoNLL 2017 Shared Task.
+[^biaffine]: Dozat et al. Stanford’s Graph-based Neural Dependency Parser at the CoNLL 2017 Shared Task.
 CoNLL 2017 Shared Task: Multilingual Parsing from Raw Text to Universal Dependencies, pages 20–30, Vancouver, Canada, August 3-4, 2017.